Asian Waterbird Census

 Through the newly established global Waterbird Fund www.waterbird.fund, we can now receive dedicated funds to channel to our network to fill geographic gaps, strengthen local capacity to implement monitoring of waterbirds as well as remote wetlands that are not being regularly counted.
 We aim to target new funding sources to secure contributions to support our network, including conservation organisations, governments, birders, hunters and their clubs and associations, foundations, as well as the public with an interest in waterbirds and the environment.
 Do consider promoting the fund and making a donation to help strengthening monitoring in the region.

-View all our Reports & Publications and Newsletters.
-Check out the Press highlights of the annual AWC in India.
+Also, check out the press highlights of the annual AWC in India.

 AWC Contacts